S3cur3Th1sSh1t/WinPwn/README.md

 * #### `Inveigh` -> Executes Inveigh in a new Console window , SMB-Relay attacks with Session management (Invoke-TheHash) integrated
 * #### `sessionGopher` -> Executes Sessiongopher Asking you for parameters
 * #### `Mimikatzlocal` -> Executes Invoke-WCMDump and Invoke-Mimikatz
+* #### `localreconmodules` ->
+  * Checks the Powershell event logs for credentials or other sensitive informations
+  * Checks for WSUS Server over HTTP (Fake Update vulnerability)
+  * Checks the local SMB-Signing state
+  * Collects various local system informations (Installed Software + vulnerable software, Shares, privileges, local groups, network information
+  * Searches for passwords in the registry as well as in files on the hard disk + Browser Credentials
+  * Search for .NET Binaries on the local system (which can be reverse engineered for vulnerability analysis)
-* #### `localreconmodules` -> Collects infosec relevant system Information, Executes passhunt, Get-Computerdetails and Just another Windows Privilege escalation script + Winspect
+  * Optional: Get-Computerdetails (Powersploit) , Just another Windows Privilege escalation script, Winspect
 * #### `JAWS` -> Just another Windows Privilege Escalation script
 * #### `domainreconmodules` ->
   * Powerview function output gets stored on disk for review.